-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 7. Link Redirect Trace

-Use this Chrome plugin to make sure all your link redirects are directing people and crawlers where you when them to go.
+Use this Chrome plugin to make sure all your link redirects are directing people and crawlers to where you want them to go.

+The Quick Click Website Audit is a bookmarklet-style extension that links to many of today’s most used online SEO tools.

+When a link is clicked, it extracts the current page’s URL and feeds it into the selected tool, so you don’t need to copy and paste the links into all the tools.
+It saves a few seconds, dozens of times a day.

-9. Screaming Frog
+9. Screaming Frog SEO Spider

 Crawl your website for SEO errors.

-Discover HTTP header errors, JavaScript rendering hiccups, excess HTML, crawl mistakes, duplicate content, and more with Screaming Frog.
+Discover HTTP header errors, JavaScript rendering hiccups, excess HTML, crawl mistakes, duplicate content, and more with Screaming Frog SEO Spider.

 10. Screaming Frog Log File Analyzer

-Upload your log files to Screaming Frog’s Log File Analyzer confirm search engine bots, check which URLs have been crawled, and study search bot data.
+Upload your log files to Screaming Frog’s Log File Analyzer to confirm search engine bots, check which URLs have been crawled, and study search bot data.

 11. SEOlyzer